Star Trek Logo

 Star Trek LogoStar Trek Logo PNG

-The road to the stars lies behind the symbols of the Star Trek logo.
-Movement in space and time is conveyed by sharp elements soaring upwards.
-The logo has a scientific overtone that is presented to the user in an understandable way.
+The road to the stars lies behind the Star Trek logo’s symbols.
+Sharp elements soaring upwards convey movement in space and time.
+The logo has a scientific overtone that is understandable to the user.

 Meaning and History